AnotherButler/mbed-cli/README.md

 Image: ../threaded_blinky-out/threaded_blinky.bin
 ```

-##### Compile configuration system
+#### Compile configuration system

-The [compile configuration system](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md) provides a flexible mechanism for configuring the mbed program, its libraries and the build target.
-Refer to the previous link for more details about the configuration system.
+The [compile configuration system](https://docs.mbed.com/docs/mbed-os-handbook/en/5.3/advanced/config_system/) provides a flexible mechanism for configuring the mbed program, its libraries and the build target.

-##### Inspecting configuration
+##### Inspecting the configuration

-If the [compile configuration system](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md) is used by the program, the configuration can be displayed using `mbed compile --config`:
+You can use `mbed compile --config` to view the configuration:

 ```
 $ mbed compile --config -t GCC_ARM -m K64F